-Next month’s Record Store Day releases have been revealed and if 2019 is less about the casual punter and more about the minted collector – a worrying trend that looks set to continue – then we still appreciate the sentiment behind supporting your local indie stores.
-And just in case you win the lottery between now and April 13 we’ve handpicked the Top 10 rock and metal titles jostling for position in your vinyl collection…
+This month’s Record Store Day releases have been revealed and if 2019 is less about the casual punter and more about the minted collector – a worrying trend that looks set to continue – then we still appreciate the sentiment behind supporting your local indie stores.
+And just in case you win the lottery this weekend we’ve handpicked the Top 10 rock and metal titles jostling for position in your vinyl collection…

 Artist: Cheap Trick

 Why: As Cheap Trick proved on their pre-Christmas jaunt with Def Leppard, they remain staples of the classic rock scene and this collection wraps up their commercial peak.
 And of course it includes The Flame.